SYSTRAN/similarity/README.md

 pip install requirements.txt
 ```

-A docker can also be built with all requirements with:
+A docker can also be built integrating all requirements with:

 ```
 docker build -t systran/similarity -f Dockerfile .